 As a new immigrant, Irina received a temporary apartment in the city of Karmiel.
 But she had no furnishings and the cupboards were bare.
 She learned that setting up home in a new country when you don’t arrive with wealth is no easy task.
 Soon, her initial insecurity turned to real anxiety.

 Thankfully, because of generous CBN Israel donors, our local partners in Karmiel quickly stepped in and began helping with furnishing her apartment and buying her food.
 Irina was also given linens as well as many other home furnishings and supplies.
-“I had never met anyone before who cared so much for me; their hearts are pure and the love they show is so real,” she says in wonder.
-Irina hopes to one day pass on the help she now receives—to other new immigrants going through the same hard process and helping them get on their own two feet.
+“I had never met anyone who cared this much for me; their hearts are pure and the love they show is so real,” she says in wonder.
+Irina hopes to one day pass on the help she has received to other new immigrants going through the same hard process.